Khaemwaset (18th dynasty)

 Khaemwaset was an ancient Egyptian prince of the 18th Dynasty.
-He is likely to have been a son of Pharaoh Amenhotep II.
+He is likely to have been a son of pharaoh Amenhotep II.

-He is mentioned on two graffiti along with the throne name of Amenhotep II.
-He is titled Overseer of cattle, which was a rare title for a prince.
+He is mentioned on two graffiti on the Sehel Island along with the throne name of Amenhotep II.
+One of the graffiti depicting the prince is mistakenly thought to depict Senenmut by locals.

+Khaemwaset is titled Overseer of cattle, which was a rare title for a prince.